Rio Curicuriari Sport Fishing Report

 Techniques - Sport fishing activity on the Rio Curicuriari River uses the same fishing modality practiced in other areas of the Rio Negro basin.
-The fishery, entirely enclosed within an Indian reservation is contractually limited to exclusive access by Acute Angling in partnership with the Indigenous community.
-Acute Angling’s Blackwater Adventurer operation hosts groups limited to 8 fishermen or less who fished for 1 week and were then replaced by a new group the following week.
-The fishing was carried out from aluminum bass boats manned by a professional guide, a member of the indigenous community being trained as an apprentice guide and 2 sport fishermen.
-A total of 4 fishing boats operated with this configuration during the fishing period.
+The fishery, entirely enclosed within an Indian reservation is contractually and governmentally limited to exclusive access by Acute Angling, in partnership with the Indigenous community.
+Acute Angling’s Blackwater Adventurer Floating Hotel operation hosted groups limited to 8 fishermen (or less) who fished for 1 week and were then replaced by a new group the following week.
+The fishing was carried out from fully-equipped aluminum bass boats manned by a professional guide, a member of the indigenous community (being trained as an apprentice guide) and 2 sport fishermen.
+A maximum of 4 fishing boats with this configuration operated during the fishing period.

 Equipment - Anglers are provided with a full suite of modern, high-quality fishing gear and the appropriate lures, including;

 - A carbon-fiber Okuma medium-light spinning rod matched with a Shimano Stradic 2500 spinning reel and strung with 30 pound-test Power-Pro braided line, primarily for use with smaller lures and the ubiquitous “Peacock bass rattle jig”.